Spring3/website/src/content/cv/index.md

 ### Full Stack Developer - Dial-Once, Dec 2016 - now

-Full stack development and support of the omnichannel communication platform, consisting of multiple front-end products with a micro-service architecture behind of it.
+Full stack development and support of the omnichannel communication platform, consisting of multiple front-end products with a micro-service architecture behind it.
 Dial-Once is a leader on the market of Visual IVR services with clients from all the continents of the world.

 - Designed and developed the company's most on-demand product
 - Implemented the tools, that allowed designers concentrate on styling without interacting with the code base.